 This page is updated regularly as further information becomes available

-As the current situation is changing on a daily basis, we shall be using this page to post useful links and information about COVID-19 which we hope might be helpful for those with bladder cancer.
+We shall be using this page to post useful links and information about COVID-19 where appropriate, which we hope might be helpful for those with bladder cancer.

 If you have bladder cancer, you may be worried about how COVID-19 will affect you.
 You should follow the advice of your bladder cancer healthcare team, and contact them if you have concerns.